-- The Actuarial Valuation Report as at August 31, 2019; - The adoption of the extrapolated termination value funded ratio of 108.9% as at August 31, 2019 for purposes of calculating lump sum payments from the Plan for termination date on or after May 7, 2020; - The annual review and amendments to the Funding Policy to reflect changes to the discount rate, the inflation rate assumption and an update to the retirement assumption; - The annual review and amendments to the Statement of Investment Policies to reflect changes resulting from the asset liability / asset mix update, benchmark changes for operational simplicity, and amendments which were housekeeping in nature; - The KPMG Audit Findings Report for the audit of the NBTPP for the fiscal year ended December 31, 2019; - The Financial Statements of the NBTPP for the year ended December 31, 2019, as audited by KPMG; and - Amendments to the Plan Text: - To extend the temporary suspension of a provision (for the period of July 1, 2020 to June 30, 2022) related to the 80-day supply teaching limit per school year for NBTPP retirees.
+- The Cost Certificates as at August 31, 2020 and August 31, 2021; - The adoption of the extrapolated termination value funded ratio of 103.4% as at August 31, 2020 for purposes of calculating lump sum payments from the Plan for termination dates on or after March 23, 2021; - The adoption of the extrapolated termination value funded ratio of 110.4% as at August 31, 2021 for purposes of calculating lump sum payments from the Plan for termination dates on or after December 7, 2021; - The annual review and amendments to the Funding Policy to reflect changes to the discount rate, the mortality assumption for males, and housekeeping items; - The annual review and amendments to the Statement of Investment Policies to reflect changes to benchmark names for consistency and housekeeping items; - The KPMG Audit Findings Report for the audit of the NBTPP for the fiscal year ended December 31, 2020; - The Financial Statements of the NBTPP for the year ended December 31, 2020, as audited by KPMG; - Completed the Canadian Association of Pension Supervisory Authorities' Pension Plan Administrator Governance Self-Assessment Questionnaire (CAPSA Guideline No. 4: Pension Plan Governance); - Signed a Reciprocal Transfer Agreement with the Government of Canada Public Service Pension Plan; and - Amendments to the Plan Text: - Appendix A was amended to reflect the Indexing Adjustment Benefit awarded as at January 1, 2021. - Section 2 of Appendix E was amended to stipulate that a "Teacher" contributing under the NBTPP who subsequently becomes a Deputy Minister with the Department of Education and Early Childhood Development would not be considered a "Teacher" for the purpose of continuing participation in the NBTPP.
+This is consistent with what has been the administrative practice under the former Teachers' Pension Act.